calliope-project/calliope/doc/user/components.rst

 Finally, each node tracks its costs (+ costs, - revenue), formulated in two constraints (more details in the :doc:`formulation` section):

-* ``cost_fixed``: construction and fixed operational and maintenance (O&M) costs
+* ``cost_fixed``: construction and fixed operational and maintenance (O&M) costs (i.e., costs per unit of installed capacity)
-* ``cost_var``: variable O&M and export costs (i.e., per produced output)
+* ``cost_var``: variable O&M and export costs (i.e., costs per produced unit of output)

 ..
-Note:: Efficiencies, available resource, and costs can be defined to vary in time.
+Note:: Efficiencies, available resources, and costs can be defined to vary in time.
 Equally (and more likely) they can be given as single values.
+For more detail on time-varying versus constant values, see :ref:`the corresponding section <time_varying_vs_constant_parameters>` in the model formulation chapter.

 -------------------
 Linking locations